-Similarly, the TCEQ could create a single, new GCD to include the western Comal and southwestern Travis territories.
+The TCEQ could create a single, new GCD to include the western Comal and southwestern Travis territories.
 This GCD would also have sufficient authority to manage the groundwater resources under TWC, Chapter 36.
 This option would be more effective than creating two new GCDs because it would require that only one management program be developed and implemented.

 However, the GCD boundaries would not provide for the most effective management program because of the planning and regulatory challenges presented by the noncontiguous portions of the Trinity aquifer.
-In addition, this noncontiguous GCD would require extensive coordination and cooperation with the Hays Trinity GCD.
+In addition, a noncontiguous GCD would require extensive coordination and cooperation with the Hays Trinity GCD.

-A GCD with noncontiguous boundaries would also have to be funded by ad valorem taxes because revenue from production fees authorized under TWC, Chapter 36 would not be sufficient to finance GCD operations (Table 5).
-Ad valorem taxes applied at a rate well below \$0.01 per \$100 assessed valuation could easily finance district operation and maintenance (Table 4).
+This noncontiguous GCD would also have to be funded by ad valorem taxes because revenue from production fees authorized under TWC, Chapter 36 would not be sufficient to finance GCD operations (Table 5).
+Ad valorem taxes applied at a rate of \$0.00103 and \$0.00206 per \$100 assessed valuation could raise \$250,000 and \$500,000, respectively.
+These sums indicate the minimum amount of money required for starting up a GCD versus having adequate funds to finance district operation and maintenance (Table 4).